eclipse/paho.mqtt.rust/README.md

 - Message and option structs were reimplemented internally with pinned inner data structs.
 - `SslOptions` using `Path` and `PathBuf` for file names in the API instead of `String`.
 - The reason code returned from the server moved into the `ServerResponse` struct.
+- Added `ConnectResponse` as a struct instead of a tuple for the data returned in CONNACK.

 ### What's new in v0.7